Zalkota/web3modal-tutorial/docs/blockforge/battle-pass.md

 ## Whitelist
 Sign up for one of the three available tiers of whitelists for the Diamond Battle Pass.
 The three whitelists differ by spots available, mint cost, and requirement to reserve a spot.
 A maximum of 5,000 Diamond Battle Pass NFTs will ever be created.
-Sign up for the [whitelist](https://www.blockforgenft.xyz/whitelist) here.
+Sign up for the [whitelist](https://www.blockforgenft.xyz/whitelist)

 * Requirement: **Cosmic Cap Owners**; Mint Price: **FREE**; Spots available: **200**.
 * Requirement: **Critterz and NFT World Token Holders**; Mint Price: **0.01 Ether**; Spots available: **500**.